Deaod/VoteSys/README.md

 You can inherit from an arbitrary number of other presets.
 Refer to other preset using their [full preset names](#full-preset-names).

-You can inherit `Game`, `Mutators`, `Parameters`, `GameSettings`, and `MinimumMapRepeatDistance`.
+You can inherit `Game`, `Mutators`, `Parameters`, `GameSettings`, `MinimumMapRepeatDistance`, `MinPlayers`, and `MaxPlayers`.
 Other elements cannot be inherited.

 If you dont specify a value for `Game` in the current preset, the first non-empty value in the list of presets you inherit from will be used.

-If you dont specify a value, or if you specify a negative value for `MinimumMapRepeatDistance` in the current preset, the first non-empty and non-negative value in the list of presets you inherit from will be used.
+If you dont specify a value, or if you specify a negative value for `MinimumMapRepeatDistance`, `MinPlayers`, or `MaxPlayers` in the current preset, the first non-empty and non-negative value in the list of presets you inherit from will be used.

 For `Mutators`, `Parameters`, and `GameSettings` the values will be combined in the same order you specified the base presets.
 If you specify any addition values in the current preset, they will be added at the end.